 Most Philadelphia homeowners qualify for at least one tax relief program.

-Third, you should enroll in the Senior Freeze, if you are 65 or older (or 50+ and the widow(er) of someone who was 65 or older when they died) AND you are low-income (less than $33,500 for a household of 1 or $41,500 for a household of 2).
+Next, you should enroll in the Senior Freeze, if you are 65 or older (or 50+ and the widow(er) of someone who was 65 or older when they died) AND you are low-income (less than $33,500 for a household of 1 or $41,500 for a household of 2).
 You can be enrolled in the Senior Freeze and the Homestead Exemption Program at the same time, so be sure to apply for both.

 Fourth, you should apply for the Senior Tax Rebate.
 This Pennsylvania program benefits homeowners age 65 and older; widows and widowers age 50 and older; and people with disabilities age 18 and older.
-The income limit is $35,000 a year for homeowners and $15,000 annually for renters, and half of Social Security income is excluded.
+The income limit is $35,000 annually for homeowners and $15,000 annually for renters, and half of Social Security income is excluded.
 Homeowners can receive a rebate of up to $975, depending on their income.
 You can apply for the Senior Tax Rebate here.

-Finally, you should enroll in an Owner-Occupied Payment Agreement (OOPA) if you have a tax delinquency or can’t afford to pay your taxes.
+Finally, you should enroll in an Owner-Occupied Payment Agreement (OOPA) if you have a tax delinquency or you can’t afford to pay your taxes.

 If you are already enrolled in any of these programs, you do not need to re-apply each year.